 - the signature creation data or the authentication data were, at the time of signing, under the control of the signatory or, as the case may be, the authenticator and of no other person;

 - any alteration to the electronic signature made after affixing such signature is detectable;

-- any alteration to the information made after its authentication by electronic signature is detectable; and 34 (e) it fulfills such other conditions which may be prescribed.
-An electronic signature will be deemed to be a secure electronic signature if- (i) the signature creation data, at the time of affixing signature, was under the exclusive control of signatory and no other person; and (ii) the signature creation data was stored and affixed in such exclusive manner as may be prescribed.
+- any alteration to the information made after its authentication by electronic signature is detectable, and 34 (e) it fulfils such other conditions which may be prescribed.
+An electronic signature will be deemed to be a secure electronic signature if- (i) the signature creation data, at the time of affixing the signature, was under the exclusive control of signatory and no other person; and (ii) the signature creation data was stored and affixed in such exclusive manner as may be prescribed.
 (Sec.15)